andrewrk/libsoundio/README.md

  0. instead of `void *backend_data` use a union for better cache locality and smaller mlock requirements
  0. Consider testing on FreeBSD
+ 0. make rtprio warning a callback and have existing behavior be the default callback

 ## Planned Uses for libsoundio